scipbe/ScipBe-Common-Office/README.md

 ### Linq to Excel, Outlook and OneNote

 The ScipBe.Common.Office namespace contains 3 classes: ExcelProvider (LINQ to Excel), OutlookProvider (LINQ to Outlook) and OneNoteProvider (LINQ to OneNote).
-- The ExcelProvider loads an Excel worksheet or CSV file and provides column definition and row collections.
+- The ExcelProvider loads an Excel worksheet and provides column definitions and row collections.
 - The OutlookProvider is a wrapper class which provides collections to data of Outlook (AppointmentItems, ContactItems, MailItems, TaskItems, ...).
 - The OneNoteProvider provides collections of Notebooks, Sections and Pages by parsing the XML hierarchy tree of OneNote.
 - All collections are IEnumerable so you can query them with LINQ.